shannonpowelson/college-access-and-mobility-groupings/README.md

 ## Data Sources

 ## Data Analysis
 To start this analysis, I performed a cluster analysis that grouped colleges based on mobility rate, fraction of parents in the top 1% of the income distribution, rejection rate, and instructional expenditures per student.
-The fraction of parents in the top 1% of the income distribution was chosen to represent how financially acessible the school is to students.
 The image below shows the results of the 4 anchor cluster analysis that was performed.

 ![alt text](https://github.com/shannonpowelson/college-mobility-groupings/blob/main/Cluster_Analysis_One.png)